sivacoumar-delage/AZ-203/Labs/Develop Azure Platform as a Service Compute Solutions/Implement Azure functions/4 - Implement Azure Durable Functions.md

 In real-life, SMS can be sent to alert the person of his/her **Balance** with longer delays for each situation.

-#### Task 1: Create a new Azure Durable Functions Orchestration called MonitoringPattern
+#### Task 1: Create a new Azure Durable Functions Orchestration called MonitorPattern

 <details>
 <summary>Click here to display answers</summary>